srose69/Loomformer-Paraplex/README.md

 LoomFormer keeps both the attention context `Vctx` and the attended key context `Kctx`.
 The ordinary attention output is projected back into the residual stream, while `Q`, `Kctx` and `Vctx` are also passed into Paraplex.

 The causal-attention implementation supports flat, chunked and token-by-token execution.
-Packed SFT rows use explicit block-diagonal masks so examples packed into one tensor cannot attend across their boundaries.
+Packed SFT rows carry a linear `segment_ids`/`cu_seqlens` layout.
+With `attn_impl: auto`, Ampere-and-newer training sends that layout to a validated FlashAttention or Transformer Engine varlen backend.
+The compact SDPA path processes each document independently on Pascal and in reference execution.
+Temporal chunks use precomputed gather plans for the K/V history.
+Document-layout metadata remains `O(BT)` and preserves isolation across packed examples.

 ### DepthAttn